lcrees/knife/README.rst

 `active.knife` objects evaluate the result of calling a method immediately after the call.
-Calling the same method with a `lazy.knife` object only yields results when it is iterated over or :meth:`knife.lazy.lazyknife.get` is called to get results.
+Calling the same method with a `lazy.knife` object only yields results when it is iterated over or `knife.lazy.lazyknife.get` is called to get results.

 `knife.lazy.lazyknife` combines all `knife` methods in one class: